 A Competitive Trail Ride is defined as a ride where participants cover a marked course in a given period of time, not completing the course earlier or later than the time specified.
-Ride must be no less than 25 miles in one day or 40 miles in two days.
+Ride must be no less than 25 miles over two days.
 Competitive Trail is open to horses a minimum of 4 years of age as of foaling date.
 This ride is to have a licensed veterinarian present for monitoring and for judging.

 An Endurance Ride is defined as a long distance ride of 50 to 100 miles in one day or up to 250 miles over several days.
 Endurance is open to horses a minimum of 5 years of age as of foaling date.
 These rides have several sections with veterinarian checks between sections.